jaythad13/Mathematikezettelkasten/Linear algebra done right --- ladr/notes/Existence of eigenvalues and invariant subspaces.md

 ### Eigenvalues on complex vector spaces

-The existence of eigenvalues of operators on vector spaces over $\mathbb{C}$ is essentially due to the algebraic completeness of $\mathbb{C}$ since it follows directly from [[Complex Analysis --- math-135/notes/Cauchy integral formula#_theorem _ the fundamental theorem of algebra|the fundamental theorem of algebra]].
+The existence of eigenvalues of operators on vector spaces over $\mathbb{C}$ is essentially due to the algebraic completeness of $\mathbb{C}$ since it follows directly from [[Complex analysis --- math-135/notes/Cauchy integral formula#_theorem _ the fundamental theorem of algebra|the fundamental theorem of algebra]].

 ##### _theorem:_ existence of eigenvalues over $\mathbb{C}$